istio/istio.io/content/en/news/releases/1.13.x/announcing-1.13.3/index.md

 - **Added** support for skipping the initial installation of CNI entirely.

-- **Added** values to the Istio Pilot Helm charts for configuring affinity rules and tolerations on the Deployment.
+- **Added** values to the Istio Pilot Helm charts for configuring affinity rules and toleration on the Deployment.
   Can be used for better placement of Istio pilot workloads.

-- **Fixed** an issue where platform detection is taking 5s on Minikube.
+- **Fixed** an issue where platform detection is taking 5 seconds on Minikube.
   ([Issue #37832](https://github.com/istio/istio/issues/37832))

 - **Fixed** an issue where removing a HTTP filter is not working properly.

-- **Fixed** an issue causing some cross-namespace VirtualServices to be incorrectly ignored after upgrading to Istio 1.12+.
+- **Fixed** an issue causing some cross-namespace VirtualService to be incorrectly ignored after upgrading to Istio 1.12+.
   ([Issue #37691](https://github.com/istio/istio/issues/37691))